Data move general FAQ

 My customer data has already been moved to a new datacenter geo.
 Can I move back?

-Will Office 365 tenants hosted in the new datacenters be available to users outside of the country?
+Will Microsoft 365 tenants hosted in the new datacenters be available to users outside of the country?

-My tenant is configured for Office 365 Multi Geo.
-Can I still enroll in my tenant in the Office 365 Move Program to change my default geo and move any user not in a satellite region to the new default geo?
+My tenant has configured the Multi Geo add-on.
+Can I still enroll in my tenant in the Microsoft 365 Move Program to change my default geo and move any user not in a satellite region to the new default geo?